stefanrueger/urboot/docs/makeoptions.md

    bytes code and has a higher tolerance of 2% but will restrict available baud rates to half of above baud rates: `F_CPU/16`, `F_CPU/32`, `F_CPU/48`, ..., `F_CPU/4096`.

-   In order for the `AUTOBAUD` feature to work, urboot will need to know the rx line of the UART so it can measure the host's baud rate.
+   In order for the `AUTOBAUD` feature to work, urboot will need to (and usually does) know the rx line of the UART so it can measure the host's baud rate.
 In addition, the rx line needs to reside on a port that is within the bit-addressable bytes of the MCU, which are typically located in [0x20, 0x3f].
 Therefore UARTs for which the rx pin is located on Port `H` and above are not available for `AUTOBAUD`, eg, UART2 and UART3 of the ATmega2560.

    If `AUTOBAUD` is not set or if it is set to 0, the code automatically selects reasonably good settings to match the desired fixed baud rate `BAUD_RATE`.
 In the absence of `AUTOBAUD` if